-The church building has existed for nearly 900 years, having started as a chapel at the gates of Reading Abbey in 1121.
-Due to its position next to Reading Abbey, trade in the area was stimulated, and a large market sprung up around the church.
-One road leading to the church became known as Market Place, and Market Place Square now stands directly next to the church.
+The church building has been around for nearly 900 years.
+First it was a chapel at the gates of Reading Abbey in 1121.
+Due to its position by the Abbey, trade in the area was stimulated.
+A large market sprung up around the church.
+One road leading to St Laurence’s became known as ‘Market Place’, so Market Place Square is now directly next to us.

 1970 - 2001

-During the 1970s, the congregation of St. Laurence saw a serious decline, causing the parish to be merged with that of Saint Mary's (Reading Minster).
-As numbers continued to fall, the Diocese gave St. Laurence a new role.
+In the 1970s, the numbers of the St Laurence congregation declined.
+As a result, the parish was merged with that of Saint Mary's (Reading Minster).
+When numbers continued to fall, the Diocese decided that St. Laurence would have a new role.

 2001 - 2015 (ISH)

-One key element of creating space for our mission was the reordering of the building’s interior.
-During the reordering, we met at All Saints Parish Hall and St Mary’s (Reading Minster).
-The reordering was completed in November 2004 and the church reopened for use.
+One key element of creating space for this mission was the reordering of the building’s interior.
+During the reordering, we met at All Saints Parish Hall (off the Bath Road) and St Mary’s (Reading Minster).
+The reordering was finally completed in November 2004 and the church reopened for use!

 2015 to 2017